UK government plans to revamp holiday pay calculation for part-year workers

 The courts have held that an agent who is entitled to contract in its own name as opposed to in the name of its principal will not be a commercial agent for the purposes of the regulations.

 Certain categories of agent are excluded from the scope of the regulations including officers of companies, associations, partners and any insolvency practitioner.
 They will also not apply to any commercial agent who is unpaid, agents operating on a commodity exchange or in commodity markets, brand agents and agents whose activities are considered to be secondary to their other activities.

 Similarly, the regulations do not apply to distributors - that is, independent traders who buy products from a principal and sell them on to their own customers, rather than helping the principal to create a legal relationship with the customer.

 Either party has the right to request a written document from the other party setting out the terms of the agency agreement.
 This right cannot be contracted out of.

-However, there is no requirement to have a written contract from the outset.
-In order to enforce any restraint of trade clauses, restricting the agent's activities after the agreement has ended, these would have to be in writing.
+While there is no requirement to have a written contract from the outset, any restraint of trade clauses which restrict the agent's activities after the agreement has ended will not be enforceable unless they have been agreed in writing.